Updated: May 2008

 The song "Trust her not" on EMI Classics label CD 574206 - Sweet Power of Song with Felicity Lott and Ann Murray.
 There are several other Irish songs on this CD

-scene and aria written by Balfe in Paris 1837 and inserted into the M. A. Marliani opera Ildegonda which premiered in Paris at the Theatre Italiens in 1837. titled, Arias from Forgotten Operas, with Mezzo-soprano Hugette Tourangeau and Richard Bonynge conducting, contains this fascinating Balfe music.
+Ildegonda nel Carcere, scene and concert aria written by Balfe for the singer, Adele Crescini probably in London in 1836.
+The CD titled, Arias from Forgotten Operas, with Mezzo-soprano Hugette Tourangeau and Richard Bonynge conducting, contains this fascinating Balfe music.
 CD Decca 475 6812 DM

 Vienna 2003-4 - Riccardo Muti & the Vienna Philharmonic New Year's concert (2003-4) included Johann Strauss' adaptations of music from Balfe's Die Zigeunerin, (The Bohemian Girl) (Quadrille).
 This performance is available on CD and DVD.